Draw What You See! Observational Drawing

-An 11-week class designed to help kids ages 12-15 develop the skills they need to draw more accurately from observation!
+An 11-week skill-building journey designed to help kids ages (11*)12-15 develop their ability to draw more accurately from observation!

 A 14-year-old’s drawing from a relief at the Metropolitan Museum of Art!